-We have reviewed the supplementary information relating to credit and market risk exposures and capital adequacy required by Schedule 9 of the Order as disclosed in Notes 26 and 31 of the financial statements of the Banking Group for the year ended 31 December 2020.
+We have reviewed the supplementary information relating to credit and market risk exposures and capital adequacy required by Schedule 9 of the Order as disclosed in Notes 25 and 30 of the Disclosure Statement of the Banking Group for the year ended 31 December 2021.

-Our review conclusion
+Our conclusion

-Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 27 and 32 is not in all material respects:
+Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 25 and 30, is not in all material respects, disclosed in accordance with Schedule 9 of the Order.